Browse Templates Explore the Product Try It Free

 Soft bounces are caused due to temporary delivery failure, but it’s hard bounces that you need to watch out for.

 If an email address fails the verification, check for typos.
-Or try finding an alternate email address or point of contact.
+Or try finding an alternate business email address or point of contact.
 But if you can’t, remove it from your email list to avoid issues in the future.

 Avoid sending emails from personal email addresses